 For the eyes of Yahuwah [the LORD] run to and fro throughout the whole earth, to show Himself strong in the behalf of them whose heart is perfect toward Him [fully committed to Him] .
 (2Chronicles 16:9a)

 The above verse is just one of many awesome promises for those who make a covenant commitment to Yahuwah and begin their life-long journey with Him.
 Our journey’s end is the salvation of our souls and entering into His kingdom and joy!
-This is the reward for those whose hearts are devoted to following the Saviour!
+This is the reward for those whose hearts are devoted to following and obeying the Saviour!

 Therefore those who are true Thirsty Souls will begin to embrace ‘the way of the cross’.

-Please see the Companion Articles in this series:
+Please see the Companion Articles:

 - Six Little Things that Make a Big Difference